 Like a lot of mental health services within the UK, they try to fudge the statistics by showing how quickly you’ll get the first appointment, the initial appointment.
 But then, any subsequent appointment could be months away.
 I know with my Mental Health Trust, I’ve been on a waiting list for a year after my initial appointment before I actually started therapy.
 But then I’ve not had the best of luck with my Mental Health Trust (Taking Antidepressants And Being Forced To Go Cold Turkey, My Experience Of Being In One-To-One Schema Therapy, My Experience Of Being In Group Therapy: Part 1, and My Experience Of Being In Group Therapy: Part 2).

 Fudging the statistics like this doesn’t help anyone, it just allows the government to make false claims about how seriously they’re taking our mental health services.
 When in reality, people are suffering and even dying because they’re not getting treatment in time.
 Instead, they have their hopes up thinking that the quick access to the initial appointment will mean they’ll start treatment soon after.
 Nothing could be further from the truth.

 What Could Universities Do Better?

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of university life, how university affected your mental health, and your thoughts on your university’s mental health support services in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.